cristiandatum/Advanced_Lane_Finding/README.md

 ![Lane Detection in Python](project_video_preview.gif)

 The pipeline used to produce the output video is summarised.
-The full code for each item number below is included in the Jupyter Notebook using the same reference.
+Only highlights are shown in this report.
+The full code for each item number below is included in the Jupyter Notebook using the same section number references.

 #### 1. Camera Calibration:
 The output image from the camera has some distortion due to the camera lens.
 In order to accurately measure distances in a picture, it is necessary to remove the camera distortion.